Learn about Obstructive Sleep Apnea (OSA)

 What to Expect

-While some symptoms, such as snoring, will improve the first night you are on treatment, other symptoms may take longer to fully resolve.
+While some complaints, such as snoring, will improve the first night you are on treatment, other complaints may take longer to fully resolve.
 Daytime sleepiness and memory recall have greater improvement when CPAP is used for the entire night rather than taking it off part way through the night.
-These symptoms may continue to improve over several weeks to months of use.
+These complaints may continue to improve over several weeks to months of use.
 Morning headaches, dry mouth, and difficulty waking up in the morning improve once OSA is treated.
 Patients often feel more alert during the day and are less likely to take naps.

 Learn more about managing the disease and finding support »